 “Mission: Impossible II” had a production budget of $125 million, which was more than recouped from U.S. audiences, who spent more than $215 million viewing the film, placing it at No. 3 on the list of highest-grossing movies on a domestic basis in 2000.
-“Mission: Impossible II” was the most profitable of the franchise until “Mission: Impossible – Ghost Protocol” was released in 2011.
+“Mission: Impossible II” was the most profitable of the franchise in the U.S. until “Mission: Impossible – Fallout” was released in 2018.

 There’s more to a person than meets the eye.
 That’s the message of “Shrek,” an animated movie starring Mike Myers, Eddie Murphy and Cameron Diaz.
 In the movie, an ogre named Shrek journeys to rescue the beautiful Princess Fiona from a tower in exchange for the returned ownership of his swamp.
 But Fiona is under a spell that causes her to change into an ogre at night, as Shrek and his new pal, Donkey, soon learn.

 The “Shrek” series is Dreamworks’ most financially successful franchise.
 This film had a $60 million production budget, and it’s still the company’s second-highest-grossing film.